 Periodontal Diseases

-Did you know that there is a link between periodontal diseases, diabetes, and heart diseases?
-For instance, periodontitis a chronic inflammatory disease caused by dental plaque affects the bone surrounding your teeth and periodontal ligaments.
-This condition has been linked to several; health conditions such as cardiovascular diseases and diabetes.
+Did you know that periodontal diseases, diabetes, and heart disease are linked?
+Periodontitis, a chronic inflammatory disease caused by dental plaque, affects the bone surrounding teeth and periodontal ligaments.
+This condition has been linked to several health conditions, such as cardiovascular diseases and diabetes.
 For instance, people with diabetes are more likely to suffer from periodontitis than those without the condition.

 Most people in the UAE suffer from dental problems caused by dental caries.
-When you visit your dental clinic in Dubai, the specialist will advise you to take care of your oral health by brushing and flossing your teeth.
+When you visit your dental clinic in Dubai, the specialist will advise you to care for your oral health by brushing and flossing your teeth.
 Junk and sugary foods also cause dental problems.

 How Periodontal Diseases Progress